Rotating Dense Quark Matter and Anomaly Inflow: Rotating Frame

 \section{Rotating Frame}

 Previous sections used the effective gauge field approach to study dense matter under rotation.
 In this section dense quark matter will be studied using gravitoelectromagnetic formalism and coordinate transformation to rotating frame.
-Using the same approach it was shown in \cite{Huang:2017pqe} that a layered domain wall structure is developed and the rotating domain wall develops an angular momentum and baryon number density.
-So we do the same analysis for the domain wall surrounded by vortex ring in a rotating frame.
-In previous section we discussed the radial energy current for a nonuniform rotation.
-Here using the gravitoelectromagnetic formalism we obtain the radial energy flow is a Hall type current.
+It confirms the previously obtained results from another point of view.
+Using the same approach a layered domain-wall structure was predicted in \cite{Huang:2017pqe} with surface angular momentum and baryon number densities.
+We will apply the formalism to the system of domain-wall and vortex ring.
+The gravitoelectromagnetic formalism shows that the previously obtained radial flow is a Hall type current.
 Cylindrical geometry is considered $(r, \theta, z)$ and the rotating metric tensor is of the form

 It can be seen from (\ref{rotation metric}) that coordinates transverse to the vortex ring $(r,z)$, are not affected by rotation.
 The anomalous term for two-flavor QCD at finite isospin chemical potential for neutral pion under rotation is